 Shoppers Still Seek Out Reviews

-74% of US shoppers admit to visiting two or three non-retail websites before completing the purchase.
-16% say they visit four or more websites (Source: Rakuten and Forrester data).
-In other words, people research the products before buying.
+74% of US shoppers visit two or three non-retail websites for research before purchasing, with 16% visiting four or more websites (Source: Rakuten and Forrester).

 Marketers Like Affiliate Marketing